nivagator/fmhs-swim-site/content/volunteer.md

 date = 2023-09-17T22:10:37-05:00
 +++

-*Add link and content for volunteer sign up*

 ### Family Expectations
 Swim and Dive families must volunteer at a minimum of 3 meets unless they are on the Board or a Chair.
 Water Polo families are required to volunteer at 2 meets.
 Families who do not meet this obligation will be assessed an additional $100.